Mbaise: Culture and demographics

 The people are predominantly Igbo.
 About 55 percent are Catholics, 35 percent are Protestants, and other religions make up the remainder.
 Some cultural and traditional ceremonies have survived Western influence.
 The eight-day Ahianjoku festival honored the yam deity; since 1946, the annual August 15 new-yam festival has been a Christian version of the Ahianjoku festival.
 Oji Ezinihitte celebrates the Ezinihitte on January 1 each year.
 Itu Aka, before the farming season, encourages the people to weather the environment, modernity, and new challenges.
 A local salad, ugba, is served with raffia wine.

 Mbaise women are celebrated for their fertility.
 To be an eghu ukwu, a woman must bear at least 10 children; some women have given birth to as many as 15.

 Mbaise culture is rich in music and Igbo dance.
 Music is played on the wood xylophone, hand piano, long short and slit drums, pots, gongs, bamboo horn and calabash.
 There are dances for childbirth, marriage, funerals, communal labor, and other social occasions.
 The agbacha ekurunwa dance is performed for childbirth, and alija and ogbongelenge are performed for marriage.
 Eseike, esse, ekwerikwe mgba and nkwa Ike are performed at funerals of men, and uko and Ekereavu for funerals of women.
 D. I. Nwoga, who brought an abigbo group to the United States during the 1980s, wrote that the musicians and dancers philosophize, criticize, admonish and praise with their performances.

 Climate

 Tropical weather prevails in Mbaise.
 The region has notable precipitation levels for most months in a given year.
 There is, however, a short time frame that is characterised by aridity.
 The predominant climate in this area falls under the Köppen-Geiger classification and is designated as Am.
-According to the information available, the average annual temperature in Mbaise is 25.9 °C (78.6 °F).
-Here, there is roughly 2412 mm (95.0 inches) of precipitation per year.
+According to the information available, the average annual temperature in Mbaise is 25.9 °C. Here, there is roughly 2412 mm of precipitation per year.